ETHEntColl/PaulBornOCR/README.md

 #### Steps:
 1. Run the installer.
 2. Follow the on-screen instructions to complete the installation.
-3. During installation, you may want to select options such as:
-   - Add PyCharm to the system PATH.
-   - Create a desktop shortcut for easy access.
+3. If any additional configuration is required, select the default options.

 ### 2. Install Tesseract
 Tesseract is an open-source OCR engine that `pytesseract` relies on.
 You need to install it and make sure it is available in the default path.